eggjs/egg-redis/README.md

 If you want to access redis with no password, use `password: null`.

-See [ioredis API Documentation](https://github.com/luin/ioredis/blob/master/API.md#new_Redis) for all available options.
+See [ioredis API Documentation](https://github.com/redis/ioredis#basic-usage) for all available options.

 ### Customize `ioredis` version

-`egg-redis` using ioredis@4 now, if you want to use other version of ioredis, you can pass the instance by `config.redis.Redis`:
+`@eggjs/redis` using `ioredis@5` now, if you want to use other version of iovalkey or ioredis, you can pass the instance by `config.redis.Redis`:

 ```js
 // config/config.default.js